 A Total Allowable Effort cap (TAE) restricts the number of days that can be fished each year.

-From 2016, the Torres Strait Prawn Fishery fishing season will be from 1 February to 1 December (formally 1 March to 1 December).
+From 2016, the Torres Strait Prawn Fishery fishing season has been from 1 February to 1 December (formally 1 March to 1 December).
 This is following a decision of the PZJA in 2015.

 - To ensure the optimum utilisation of the fishery resources within the TSPF is consistent with the principles of ecologically sustainable development and the exercise of the precautionary principle.